-In 2018, a total of 841 people were killed by train collision, according to the National Safety Council.
+In 2018, a total of 841 people were killed by train collisions, according to the National Safety Council.
 The majority of these involved people walking on the tracks, but accidents involving collisions between trains and motor vehicles kill more than 250 people every year, according to the report.

-Like airplanes, trains are considered “common carriers” and as such, operators and owners have an extremely high responsibility and care to their passengers.
+Like airplanes, trains are considered “common carriers” and as such, operators and owners have an extremely high responsibility and care for their passengers.
 However, the biggest obstacle for people injured on a train is that there is a federal compensation cap of $295 million per incident.
 This means that if hundreds of people are killed in a train accident, that compensation must be divided between each victim even though they likely suffer from extremely serious injuries.

 More than 16 million people were killed in roadway accidents in 2018, making this mode of transportation by far the most dangerous way of getting to work.
 Although this is a 2.4% decrease from the year before, there were also 36,560 people killed in pedestrian and bicycle accidents.

 Traffic crashes compromise the majority of personal injury claims.
 However, victims do not always receive the compensation to which they are entitled.
 Many states impose caps on the damages victims can recover, and some states even require forced arbitration.
 This can make it extremely difficult for accident victims to get the compensation they need to recover from their injuries, even though these accidents involve the most common mode of transportation for getting to work.

 As the number of commuter accidents continues to increase, it is an unfortunate reality that the rights of injured individuals are often restricted.
-If you have been injured in an accident, it is crucial that you understand your rights, and that you speak to a experienced attorney that can advise you of your rights.
+If you have been injured in an accident, it is crucial that you understand your rights, and that you speak to an experienced attorney that can advise you of your rights.